Hirnantian glaciation: CO2 depletion

 One of the factors that hindered glaciation during the early Paleozoic was atmospheric CO2 concentrations, which at the time were somewhere between 8 and 20 times pre-industrial levels.
 However, solar irradiance was significantly lower during the Late Ordovician; 450 million years ago, solar irradiance of Earth was about 1312.00 W m−2 compared to 1360.89 W m−2 in the present day.
 Furthermore, CO2 concentrations are thought to have dropped significantly in the Hirnantian, which could have induced widespread glaciation during an overall cooling trend.
-Methods for the removal of CO2 during this time were not well known, and are still hotly debated, with the radiation of terrestrial plants, a reduction in volcanic outgassing of carbon dioxide, and astronomically-induced increased marine absorption of carbon dioxide having been proposed.
+Methods for the removal of CO2 during this time were not well known, and are still hotly debated, with the radiation of terrestrial plants, enhanced oceanic organic carbon burial, and a reduction in volcanic outgassing of carbon dioxide having been proposed.
 It could have been possible for glaciation to initiate with high levels of CO2, but it would have depended highly on continental configuration.

+Silicate weathering

 Long-term silicate weathering is a major mechanism through which CO2 is removed from the atmosphere, converting it into bicarbonate which is stored in marine sediments.
 This has often been linked to the Taconic Orogeny, a mountain-building event on the east coast of Laurentia (present-day North America).
-In more recent prehistory, the collision of India with Asia, and the subsequent creation of the Himalayas, has been proposed as a driver of late Cenozoic cooling.
 Another hypothesis is that a hypothetical large igneous province in the Katian led to basaltic flooding caused by high continental volcanic activity during that period.
 In the short term, this would have released a large amount of CO2 into the atmosphere, which may explain a warming pulse in the Katian.
 However, in the long term flood basalts would have left behind plains of basaltic rock, replacing exposures of granitic rock.
 Basaltic rocks weather substantially faster than granitic rocks, which would quickly remove CO2 from the atmosphere at a much faster rate than before the volcanic activity.
 CO2 levels could also have decreased due to accelerated silicate weathering caused by the expansion of terrestrial non-vascular plants.
 Vascular plants only appeared 15 Ma after the glaciation.

+Organic carbon burial

+Isotopic evidence points to a global Hirnantian positive shift in δ13C at nearly the same time as the positive shift in marine carbonate δ18O.
+This shift is known as the Hirnantian Isotopic Carbon Excursion (HICE).
+The positive shift in δ13C implies a change in the carbon cycle leading to more burial of organic carbon, though some researchers hold a conflicting interpretation of this δ13C change as being caused by increased weathering of carbonate platforms exposed by sea level fall.
+This enhanced organic carbon burial resulted in a decrease in the atmospheric CO2 levels and an inverse greenhouse effect, allowing glaciation to occur more readily.